 - Using OEM Media to Reimage: You may use OEM media (including custom OEM images) to reimage devices, but only those devices that were originally imaged with such media. - Downgrading and Reimaging: The EULA that came with your OEM version of Windows may include the right to use a prior version of the software.
-For example, instead of using the Windows 10 Pro software, you may use Windows 8.1 Pro.
+For example, instead of using the Windows 10 Pro software, you may use one of the following earlier versions: Windows 8.1 Pro or Windows 7 Pro.
 If the earlier version includes different components, any terms for those components in the agreement that come with the earlier version apply to your use of such components.
 Neither the manufacturer or installer, nor Microsoft, is obligated to supply earlier versions to you.
 You must obtain the earlier version separately.
 Note: The right to use a prior version of the software must be in accordance with all other reimaging terms.